leonjalfon1/monitoring-template/README.md

 ## Manage Rules

- - Add the rule file to the "prometheus.yml" file under "rule_files":
+ - Add the alerts file to the "prometheus.yml" file under "rule_files":

 ```
 rule_files:
   - 'alerts.yml'
 ```

- - Add the rules specification to the rule file
+ - Add the alerts specification to the "alerts.yaml" file:

 ```
 groups: